PhoenixTales/wiki.gothicarchive.org/locations.md

 - `old ruined monastery beyond the canyon`
 - `monks used to live here`
 - `they worshipped a god who gave them the power to turn into animals`

+## Temple Of Sleeper
+- `in an uknown ancient temple, unchanged for 1000 years`
+- there is a dimensional portal to _Demon World_ that makes it possible to summon or banish an _arch demon_

 ## Tymoris
 - region ruled by the _Lord of Tymoris_